Trust Treks: Connecting People and Nature.

 We organise and host introductory walks, taking time to appreciate the small things in our surroundings - the sound of wind whistling through the trees, the trickle of a nearby stream, birdsong, the smell of the forest on a warm summers day, clouds rolling across the landscape, and sunlight dancing through woodland canopy.

-There are many barriers preventing people connecting with nature or spending quality time in the in our national parks, from cost-of-living and confidence to transport.
+There are many barriers preventing people connecting with nature or spending quality time in our national parks, from cost-of-living and confidence to transport.
 So we also provide material support, from transport costs to walking boots, to ensure everyone has equitable access to enjoy and benefit from nature and our natural landscapes.

 We collaborate with local groups and organisations to support people who would benefit from a guided walk, helping to build confidence in nature, boost nature-connectedness and health and wellbeing, and promote pro-environmental behaviours.